macsleep/datalogger/docs/Restful.md

 9
 </pre>

 A default configuration looks something like this.
-A device address of 0 and a value type name `FOO` means the configuration is not used.
+A device address of 0 and a value type named `FOO` means the configuration is not used.

 <pre>
 curl http://datalogger.local/api/modbus/0/config